LeoIannacone/goopg/doc/project.md

 ## Risks analysis

- * GMail web interface might change HTML someday.
+ * Gmail web interface might change HTML someday.
 As less as possible HTML modifications and interactions could prevent future work.

  * Even if surfing the web it is enough easy to find documentation about PGP, it seems there is a lack of tool/API and example showing how emails are verified/signed/encrypted/decrypted through PGP.
 Understanding deeply how it works, as well as how to get and send emails, can heavy delay the development.